AbugaAroni/CapstoneProject/README.md

 Python3.6
 Django3.1.2

+### Limitations
+No authentication requirements built in.
+Anyone can access the API and change it.
+This will be sorted as soon as possible.

 ### Setup Instructions
 To view updates to the database and such in the relations, log in as an admin.
 You can log in with user- abuga, password-password